factorhouse/kpow-local/README.md

 All container images used support `linux/amd64` and `linux/arm64` platforms.

-See [kafka-local](https://github.com/factorhouse/kafka-local) for a simpler local configuration consisting of only Kafka clusters.
+See [kafka-local](https://github.com/factorhouse/kafka-local) for a simple local configuration consisting of only Kafka.

 ## Prerequisites